josipkricka/GHC_Hackathon/README.md

-# 💻 Microsoft x Nexi Hackathon – Challenge Overview
+# 💻 Microsoft x Hackathon – Challenge Overview

 Welcome to the Microsoft House in Milan!
 This is your central guide to what we're building, how the day will go, and what each challenge is about.